amccorkl/PWA-text-editor/README.md

 - The application can be installed on the local machine, and thus run locally, by clicking the install button and following the prompts.

 ## Usage
+This text editor will accept text, save it and rerender information when the browser is refreshed or when using the editor off-line.

 ## License
 Distributed under the **MIT** license.